RaspberryPiFoundation/scratch-curriculum/ro-RO/ChatBot/ChatBot.md

 Odată ce ați terminat de programat robotul vostru, chemați-vă prietenii să povestească cu el!
 Le place robotul vostru?
 Au găsit vreo problemă la el?

 ## Salvează proiectul { .save }

+## Community Contributed Translation { .challenge .pdf-hidden }

+This project was translated by Elena-Georgeta Popa.
+Our amazing translation volunteers help us give children around the world the chance to learn to code.
+You can help us reach more children by translating a Code Club project via [Github](https://github.com/CodeClub/curriculum_documentation/blob/master/contributing.md) or by getting in touch with us at hello@codeclubworld.